Cart 0

 HOME / EXHIBITIONS / CURRENT EXHIBITIONS

-Opening Reception: Friday, January 17, 5:30–7:30 PM
+Opening Reception: Friday, May 1, 5:30–7:30 PM

 Also, a selection of artists’ books from the Athenaeum’s Erika & Fred Torri Artists’ Books Collection will be showcased in the Max & Melissa Elliott North Reading Room.
+At the Athenaeum Art Center, the Annie Alarcón: Forms of Devotion exhibition will be on display in the Catherine and Robert Palmer Gallery.

 The Athenaeum Music & Arts Library has earned a reputation as one of the outstanding art galleries and art collectors in San Diego.
 The Athenaeum’s art exhibition program, begun in the 1920s, has grown tremendously in both scope and recognition, particularly in the past 20 years.